ioannagkika/localization_simulator/README.md

 - Download the lin_start.sh file from GitLab.
 - Run lin_start.sh file.
 (You may need to make it executable first using the command: chmod +x lin_start.sh)
 - In case you wish to connect to the broker remotely using VPN, you can do this before clicking the send to broker button of the GUI.

+If you don't want to use Docker:

+- Install all the requirements with the command: pip install -r requirements.txt
+- Run the file print_path.py